 It is not uncommon for dashboards to have multiple combo box filters.
 In the following example, there are four of them: Gender, Senior Citizen, Partner, and Dependents.

-Having a too many combo box filters can get inefficient and slow.
-To get around this problem, we recommend that you condense all the filters into a single filter.
+Too many combo box filters can become inefficient and slow.
+To avoid this problem, we recommend condensing all the filters into a single filter.

-For example, let's say you have 20 separate filter variables and 10 tables with those filters applied to them.
+For example, let's say you have 20 separate filter variables and 10 tables with those filters applied.
 Without condensing them this is how it works:

-- Every separate filter has to calculate to identify the records that match the filter
+- Every separate filter has to be calculated to identify the records that match the filter.

 - Then, as every table calculates, it has to match up each of the 20 filters together to find out exactly which respondents qualify.
 It has to do this separately on each table before the table can run.